 Budgeting: A must for any home renovation project

 Perhaps the most important part of a kitchen renovation is the budget.
 Avoid overspending by crafting a strict budget from the start.
 Come up with a list of priorities.
 Are new cabinets more important to you than a new stove?
 When shopping around, the fancier faucets or appliances might start to look very appealing, but keep in mind that what looks good in the store might not suit your own kitchen.
 Consider bringing pictures with you to envision what sorts of accessories and appliances might fit.
-Also, plan for a piece of the budget to go toward the unexpected.
+Also, it wouldn’t hurt to have an idea of what kind of sink, back-splash or cabinet hardware you want.
+Plan for a piece of the budget to go toward the unexpected.
 That way, when unanticipated costs appear, you will still be able to afford it.